-Can You Really Name a Star?
+Can You Name a Star?

-And, no, star names can not be “sold.”
+No, star names can not be “sold.”
 Only the International Astronomical Union officially names stars.
 Some stars have names passed down through the ages.
 Most stars named by the IAU simply have numbers and coordinates.
 The IAU hasn’t taken on any new names for stars for years and probably won’t again.

 So, what about these services that “sell” stars?
 It’s an interesting story.
 In 1998, the New York City Department of Consumer Affairs issued a violation notice to the International Star Registry.
 You’re not supposed to sell something you don’t own, and the ISR is not an astronomical body of any kind, let alone the one that officially names things.